ngavu2004/ttkg-chrome-extension/README.md

 # Text-to-Knowledge Graph Chrome Extension

-A Chrome extension that allows you to upload documents and source code files to generate interactive knowledge graphs.
+A Chrome extension that allows you to upload documents to generate interactive knowledge graphs.
 The extension integrates with the [Text-to-Knowledge Graph Frontend](https://text-to-knowledge-graph-frontend.vercel.app) for visualization.

 ## Features